TheConMiz/enn523_a1_part1/README.md

-# ENN523 - Advanced Network Engineering
+# Timed UDP Messaging

 ## Description
-A UDP-based client-server communication program, written using C++.
+A UDP-based client-server communication program meant to calculate the **Round-Trip Time** (RTT) of a series of messages.